Tipaza: Ancient history

 Tipasa, as the city was then called, was an old Punic trading-post conquered by Ancient Rome.
 It was subsequently turned into a military colony by the emperor Claudius for the conquest of the kingdoms of Mauretania.

-Afterwards it became a municipium called Colonia Aelia Tipasensis, that reached the population of 20,000 inhabitants in the fourth century according to Stéphane Gsell.
+Afterwards, it became a municipium called Colonia Aelia Tipasensis, that reached a population of 20,000 inhabitants in the fourth century according to Stéphane Gsell.

 The city served as an important Christian hub during the last centuries of Roman governorship, with three basilicas.

 Tipasa was destroyed by the Vandals in 430 CE, but was reconstructed by the Byzantines one century later.
 At the end of the seventh century the city was demolished by Umayyad forces and reduced to ruins.

-In the nineteenth century the place was settled again.
+In the nineteenth century, the place was settled again.
 Now it is a town of nearly 30,000 inhabitants.
 The city is an important tourist place in modern Algeria, mainly because of the Tipasa ruins.

 Modern era

 Near Tipaza, the Tipaza longwave transmitter broadcasts French language Channel 3 radio programs from the Algerian Broadcasting Company.
 The longwave frequency 252 kHz can be well received in many parts of Europe.

-The town and its surroundings is home to the largest Berber-speaking group of western Algeria, the Chenoua people.
+The town and its surroundings are home to the largest Berber-speaking group of western Algeria, the Chenoua people.
+Majority of the Bouriba family reside in this area.

 The Tipaza station in 252 kHz had previously been out of service since March 17, 2014, but is broadcasting again at 252 kHz.